Communist-run Cuba puts brakes on private sector expansion

 The move marked a pause in Cuba's seven-year old push to expand self-employment in a bid to cut the bloated state payroll and boost the ailing, Soviet-style economy, and will come as a blow for many Cubans hoping to strike off on their own.

+It also hints at unease among some in the ruling Cuban Communist Party that free market reforms may have gone too far, amid a broader debate about rising inequality on the island.
+The average state monthly wage is $30, the same sum a BnB owner can charge visitors for a night's stay.

-"The regulation states that new authorizations for a group of activities will not be given until the perfection of self employment has been achieved," the ruling Communist Party newspaper wrote.
+"The regulation states that new authorizations for a group of activities will not be given until the perfection of self-employment has been achieved," the party newspaper Granma wrote.

 According to a resolution published on Tuesday in the Official Gazette, the government has temporarily suspended licenses for those wanting to rent their homes, open a restaurant or cafe, or provide construction services.